 Tree Cutting Permit: Public Lands

-A Municipal Tree Permit is required before any tree work can be done on public land, boulevards, or parks.
+A Public Lands Tree Cutting Permit is required before any tree work can be done on public lands or parks.
+For information on tree cutting permits for boulevards, visit Tree Cutting Permit: Boulevards.

 Tree work is described in the following categories: